Chart Color Schemes

 Skye is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The dwelling structure in Skye, as evaluated at the latest Census, consisted of 89.3% houses and 10.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+The dwelling structure in Skye, as per the latest Census, consisted of 89.3% houses and 10.7% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Melbourne metro had 67.9% houses and 32.1% other dwellings.
-The level of home ownership in Skye was at 23.8%, with the remainder being mortgaged (58.3%) or rented (18.0%).
-The median monthly mortgage repayment in Skye was $1,733, below Melbourne metro's average of $2,000.
-The median weekly rent figure in Skye was recorded at $410, compared to Melbourne metro's $390.
+Home ownership in Skye stood at 23.8%, with the remainder being mortgaged (58.3%) or rented (18.0%).
+The median monthly mortgage repayment was $1,733, below Melbourne metro's average of $2,000.
+The median weekly rent was $410, compared to Melbourne metro's $390.
 Nationally, Skye's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing